12 Qaitbay Citadel tour packge : Things to Do in Alexandria Egypt | Egypt Tours Club

-Qaitbay Citadel Tour Alexandria Tickets, Sea Views & Lighthouse History
+Qaitbay Citadel Tours Alexandria Tickets, Sea Views & Lighthouse History

 Plan a guided Alexandria coastal route around one of Egypt’s most photogenic Mediterranean fortresses.